Close Menu

 The $100 Tier: Claude Max 5× vs Google AI Ultra — and the New ChatGPT Mid-Tier

 The $100/month tier got significantly more interesting in 2026.
-Google cut AI Ultra from $250 to $100 at Google I/O in May 2026, putting it directly against Claude Max 5× and a new mid-tier ChatGPT Pro plan (launched April 2026, $100/month, 5× Plus quotas, 50 Deep Research sessions/month).
+Google introduced a new $100/month AI Ultra tier at Google I/O in May 2026 — while cutting the existing top-tier plan from $250 to $200, putting it directly against Claude Max 5× and a new mid-tier ChatGPT Pro plan (launched April 2026, $100/month, 5× Plus quotas, 50 Deep Research sessions/month).

 Claude Max 5× ($100/month) gives you five times the usage limits of Claude Pro across all models, including Opus 4.8.
 The primary audience is developers using Claude Code for agentic workflows and heavy API-adjacent users who keep hitting Claude Pro’s daily caps.
 If you’re running multi-step tasks with Claude Code, Max 5× is frequently the right answer.